lkiss/shopperz/README.md

 ```

 Angular CLI does not come with an end-to-end testing framework by default.
 You can choose one that suits your needs.

+## Future improvements
+- Desing updates to improve UX
+- Bundle this feature into an ngModule to let others easily reuse it
+- Utilize central state management using NgRx